rexshijaku/FacebookPageAboutScrapper/README.md

 ### Support
 For general questions about Facebook Page About Scrapper, tweet at @rexshijaku or write me an email on rexhepshijaku@gmail.com.
-To have a quick tutorial check the examples folder provided in the repository.

 ### Author
 ##### Rexhep Shijaku